Crono1124/BattleTactics/README.md

 ### Balance Adjustments:

- +All new units added into all random encounters

  +Rarity of Pulse Lasers to be adjusted

  +All Lostek weapons to be added to all shops with high rarity